 There is a continual, substantial food surplus and this is channelled into the making of wines, jams, pickles, chutney, dried foods and plants.

 This approach to living on the Earth, forms the basis of an integrated approach to living with the planet, rather than on the planet.

-Spinning is one of the crafts practised at the cottage, spinning wool and using the surplus ‘shoddy,’ as a fertilizer and mulch for the land.
+Spinning is one of my favourite crafts, spinning wool and using the surplus ‘shoddy,’ as a fertilizer and mulch for the land.

 Crafting is an ongoing learning curve, necessity being the mother of invention, as proved here with the recycled floor.

 This simple little barn was constructed in wood and open to the south to keep it warm and filled with light.